Skip to content

 Their emotions could range from:

-• Confusion (Who are you?)
+• Confusion (Who are you?
+How did you get to me?)

-• Distraction (Sorry what did you say?)
+• Distraction, if not a closed mindset (Sorry what did you say?)

 • Embarrassment (Oh geez, did I forget to read an email?)

-• Fear of losing face (Just keeping smiling and maybe they’ll leave) … as examples.
+• Fear of losing face (Just keeping smiling and maybe they’ll leave)

-First: you’ll never have a good conversation when the other party is thinking emotionally, especially in business.
-In my experience, I take the blame.
+In my personal experience, I take the blame.
 It’s me, not you.
 I’ll laugh at myself or make a simple joke using myself as the punchline, or at a minimum, apologise for approaching at the wrong time.
-I postpone any further conversation until they choose the next time to talk.
-But, as a set-up to the next conversation, I usually cover these basic points:
+And, I’ll postpone any further conversation until they choose the next time to talk, if they want to talk.

 • Timing – Ask when the best time might be to reconvene